baelen-git/terraform-techtorial/README.md

 git pull
 tf init
 ```
-3. remove the local state
+7. remove the local state
 ```
 rm -f terraform.tfstate*
 tf plan
 ```
-4. show the AWS console and show that we have
+8. show the AWS console and show that we have
 - encryption
 - versioning
 - locking
-5. show that we have state file locking by running a plan at the same time
+9. show that we have state file locking by running a plan at the same time
 ```
 tf plan
 ```

-# SECURITY - Remote State
+# SECURITY - Vault
 ## scenario 1
 In this scenario we will store credentials in a secure way using Vault.
 In the terraform.tfvars we have credentials stored in plain text, also if credentials are going to change all team members will have to update their tfvars.
 With Vault we can keep it centralized and secure.